Pool Resurfacing in Fort Lauderdale, FL

 Aerial view of an empty rectangular swimming pool with no water, surrounded by lounge chairs and a palm tree casting a shadow.
 The pool area is bordered by a modern building and patio space with geometric designs.

 Yes, we provide warranties on both materials and workmanship.
 Material warranties vary by manufacturer but typically cover defects for 1-3 years depending on the finish you choose.
 Our workmanship warranty covers installation issues for one full year.
-This means if the surface fails due to improper preparation or application, we fix it at no cost.
+This means if the surface fails due to improper preparation or application, we fix it at no cost to you.
 Normal wear, chemical damage from improper maintenance, or structural movement aren’t covered, but actual installation problems are.
 We’re a local company that’s been here for years – our warranty means something because we’ll be here to honor it.